PAX Manual

 painless with the `git worktree` command.
 The gist of it is to make

-Two commits needed still, but it is somewhat less painful.
+of this general process.
+Two commits are needed still, but it is

 This way the HTML documentation will be available at